 DAY 2: PALM SPRINGS TO SEDONA (~400 miles)

-Wake up early and see the sunrise in Palm Springs or get to Sedona in time for sunset — either way plan it out because this drive will take a good chunk of your day.
-Go off the beaten path and take Route 62 so you can pass through Joshua Tree and TwentyNine Palms and grab a bite (good options are Natural Sisters Cafe or Twenty Nine Palms Inn).
-If not, take it from me that there aren’t many places to stop for a bite so plan ahead and pack road snacks or get food to go before you leave Palm Springs.
+Wake up early and do a sunrise hike in Palm Springs or book it at dawn to Sedona in time for sunset — either way plan out Day 2 because this drive will take up most of your day.
+Go off the beaten path and take Route 62 so you can pass through Joshua Tree and TwentyNine Palms and grab a quick bite.
+Stop by Natural Sisters Cafe in Joshua Tree for something healthy or detour to Pionneertown for some frontier vibes and American food at Pappy + Harriets If not, take it from me that there aren’t many places to stop for a bite after you leave Twenty Nine Palms so pack road snacks or get food to go before you leave Palm Springs.

 DAY 3: SEDONA TO SANTA FE (~400 miles)